Heather Nova: Career

 Over the years, Nova has written and recorded over 120 songs.
 With the release of South (2001), she returned to the international spotlight with an appearance on the soundtrack of the John Cusack movie Serendipity.
-She also appeared on the soundtrack to the Sean Penn film, I Am Sam and sung on The Crow: City of Angels.
+She also appeared on the soundtracks to the Sean Penn film, I Am Sam; The Crow: City of Angels; and The Craft.
 A collaboration with Swedish indiepop band Eskobar, for a song called "Someone New", led to its music video being played primarily on America's MTV.
 Storm, Nova's fifth studio album, recorded with Mercury Rev as her backing band, was released in late 2003 on her own Saltwater label, went top 5 in Germany, followed by a tour during which Nova became pregnant.
 She quickly followed the birth of her son with her next record Redbird, released in 2005, again Top 10 in Germany.

 In December 2005, Nova released Together As One, an EP supporting the Bermuda Sloop Foundation which operates the Bermuda sloop Spirit of Bermuda.
 In 2002, she self-published The Sorrowjoy, a 72-page book of her poetry and drawings.
 An album of the same name was unofficially released in March 2006, which featured Nova reading the poems from her book set to ambient music.
 She also collaborated with the German trance artist ATB on tracks like "Love Will Find You", "Feel You Like a River" and the international hit "Renegade".
 In 2008, she released an album called The Jasmine Flower, a solar powered acoustic album recorded in Bermuda, before touring as an acoustic tour.

 In late 2010 she embarked on another European tour promoting her The Jasmine Flower album.
 On this tour, she played four unreleased songs ("Save a Little Piece of Tomorrow", "Everything Changes", "Burning to Love", and "Turn the Compass Round") that are included on her album, 300 Days at Sea, produced by Felix Tod.
 This full-band album was released on 27 May 2011.
 In late 2014, she began working on studio album called The Way It Feels which was released in May 2015.
 Her tenth album, Pearl, was released on 28 June 2019.

-Nova released her latest album, Other Shores, on 26 August 2022.
+On 26 August 2022, Nova released her album Other Shores, which consists of cover songs.

+On 21 February 2025, her latest album Breath and Air was released.